-When you're looking to build your go-to-market strategy for attracting, engaging, and delighting fintech clients, there are a couple of critical strategic areas to think about.
+When you're looking to build your go-to-market strategy for attracting, engaging, and delighting fintech clients, there are several critical strategic areas to consider.

 First and foremost, who are the buyer personas that are most relevant to your platform?

 - Who are the ideal clients?

 - Who are the essential economic stakeholders that you need to be building relationships with?

 These could be decision-makers.